When Problems Arise

 Enquiries about the rules and regulations can of course be made direct to lecturers or to the module/course co-ordinator.
 Aside from explaining the facts, however, there is probably little they can do to change things if you have a suggestion, problem or complaint.
 If you are seeking anything more than just information you should contact the College of Arts, Celtic Studies and Social Sciences.
-If you remain unsatisfied and you think that the matter is important enough, you could consider going to the Registrar and Senior Vice-President for Academic Affairs.
+If you remain unsatisfied and you think that the matter is important enough, you could consider going to the Deputy President and Registrar.

 ....REGISTRATION, EXAMS OR MARKS

-This is properly the area of the Registrar and Senior Vice-President for Academic Affairs.
+This is properly the area of the Deputy President and Registrar.
 Of course, if you are concerned about something such as a mark you received ideally you should discuss it with the lecturer who gave you the mark, and possibly the Head of Department/Discipline/School if it becomes appropriate.
 But in the end, the Registrar and Senior Vice President for Academic Affairs can be approached about anything to do with examinations, or with matters concerning registration.

 ...
 INTER-DEPARTMENTAL MATTERS